shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 ## How to run?

-1. Change directory to "Two-Stage Optimizatio Model (in-progress)"
+1. Change directory to "Two-Stage Optimizatio Model"
-2. run optimization_v101.m
+2. run optimization_v101.m in MATLAB

 ## Overview of algorithm